 The current assumption in the radiation protection community at this time is that the risk of harmful effects from radiation increases with the amount of dose received.
 The Nuclear Regulatory Commission has set dose limits for radiation workers and the general public.
 The dose limit for a member of the general public is 100 mrem per year (not including exposure to natural background radiation).
 The whole body dose limit for a radiation worker is 5000 mrem per year.
 These limits are believed to be conservative and to represent very minimal risk for harmful effects.

-See www.epa.gov/radiation/understand/health_effects.html or www.nrc.gov/reading-rm/doc-collections/fact-sheets/bio-effects-radiation.html for a discussion of health effects associated with radiation exposure and associated risks.
+See this website for a discussion of health effects associated with radiation exposure and associated risks.

 Avoiding exposure to all radiation is impossible because of natural background radiation.
 Avoiding exposure to large or harmful amounts of radiation is fairly simple.
 If you remember these three words, you can keep your doses low.

 Minimize the time you spend near the source of radiation Keep as much distance between you and the source as possible and use shielding if possible to stop the radiation.
-For additional information on ways to minimize your radiation dose:
+Go to this site for additional information on ways to minimize your radiation dose.